techreturners/js_coding_exercises/docs/exercise008-bonus-activity.md

 1.1) Work through Exercises 008 using ✨Optional chaining✨

-When it comes to working with React you will find spread syntax, optional chaining and methods like .map() and .filter() help a lot.
+When it comes to working with React you will find Spread Syntax, Optional Chaining and methods like .map() and .filter() help a lot.
 We hope you enjoyed these exercises.
 Happy coding!